sts10/qr-forge/README.markdown

 **QR code --> TOTP secret key**: You're enabling two-factor authentication on an online account.
 The online service provides you with a QR code for you to take a photo of with your phone's authentication app (like Google Authenticator).
 That's all fine and good, but what if you want to save this QR code (or really, the secret key it contains) somewhere else, or share it with someone you trust?
 Taking a screenshot isn't ideal, both for convenience and security.

-QRForge accepts an image file of the QR code and displays or "reads" the discovered 32-character string that is the TOTP secret key, which you can write down on paper or paste into a password manager.
+QRForge accepts an image file of the QR code and displays, or "reads," the discovered 32-character string that is the TOTP secret key, which you can write down on paper or paste into a password manager.
 To do this, you'd run `qrforge read <qr_code_image_file_path.png>`.

 **TOTP secret key --> QR code**: You've got a 32-character TOTP secret and, for convenience, you want to generate, or "draw", a QR code so you can get it into your phone's authentication app.
 You can do this with QRForge by running `qrforge draw`.
 You'll then be prompted to enter the secret and other information about the account.